datakaveri/iudx-deployment/K8s-deployment/Charts/fhir-file-server/README.md

  ./install.sh
 ```

-The command deploys  resource-server on the Kubernetes cluster in the default configuration.
+The command deploys  fhir-file-server on the Kubernetes cluster in the default configuration.
 The [Parameters](#parameters) section lists the parameters that can be configured during installation.

 Following script will create :
 1. create a namespace `icmr-fhir-fs`